 For county offices of education, the reports provide information on the County School Service Fund.
 The state-level report provides summaries of General Fund and County School Service Fund revenues and expenditures statewide.

-Although some districts choose to track school-site expenditures, the CDE does not collect that data, therefore financial reports are not available at the school-level on Ed-Data.
+School-level data: Although some districts choose to track school-site expenditures, the CDE does not collect that data, therefore financial reports are not available at the school-level on Ed-Data.

-The financial data for locally funded charter schools are reported by their authorizing local education agency (LEA).
+Charter school data: The financial data for locally funded charter schools are reported by their authorizing Local Education Agency (LEA).
 Direct-funded charter schools report their data to the CDE either through the SACS format or a modified reporting structure.
-Financial reports for direct-funded charter schools are not available on Ed-Data.
+As a result, financial reports for direct-funded charter schools are not available on Ed-Data.

 Districts report their revenues and expenditures to the California Department of Education (CDE) prior to the completion of their annual audit.
 Every effort is made by the CDE to catch errors or misinterpretations.
 However, the unaudited information is not changed after it has been certified and released by the CDE.
 Therefore, the financial reports on Ed-Data may include some uncorrected data.